bbauska/UofM-Intro-HTML5/README.md

 </p>

-Finally important thing to know is that validated sites are more robust and they&apos;'re more accessible.
-More robust means they&apos;'re less likely to break.
+Finally important thing to know is that validated sites are more robust and they&apos;re more accessible.
+More robust means they&apos;re less likely to break.

 ### 3.02 Putting Your Code Out on to the Web

 The lesson in this next section is intended for those students who want to post their websites to the Web.
 Until now you have been viewing your files ***locally***.
-This means that the browser isn&apos;'t sending a Request to a server, but rather just retrieving a file from your computer.
+This means that the browser isn&apos;t sending a Request to a server, but rather just retrieving a file from your computer.
 (This is why the protocol in the address bar is **file**, not **http**.)
-So go ahead and read the &apos;"Hosting Your Site&apos;" lesson (3.03) but feel free to skip the lectures on **Replit** and **Github Pages** if you don&apos;'t plan on hosting your files on the web.
+So go ahead and read the &apos;"Hosting Your Site&apos;" lesson (3.03) but feel free to skip the lectures on **Replit** and **Github Pages** if you don&apos;t plan on hosting your files on the web.
 You can always change your mind and host them later.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->